Federal Convention (Germany): Venue

-On 12 September 1949, the first Bundesversammlung met in Bonn, which served as the capital of the Federal Republic of Germany before reunification with East Germany.
-From 1954 to 1969 the Bundesversammlung was convened at the Ostpreußenhalle in Berlin, leading to protests from the German Democratic Republic on each occasion it met.
-As a consequence, on March 5, 1969, the Soviet Union sent MiG-21 warplanes to fly over the venue in West Berlin.
-From 1974 to 1989, the Bundesversammlung met in the Beethovenhalle in Bonn.
+On 12 September 1949, the first Federal Convention met in Bonn, which served as the capital of the Federal Republic of Germany before reunification with East Germany.
+From 1954 to 1969 the Federal Convention was convened at the Ostpreußenhalle in Berlin, leading to protests from the German Democratic Republic on each occasion it met.
+As a consequence, on 5 March 1969, the Soviet Union sent MiG-21 warplanes to fly over the venue in West Berlin.
+From 1974 to 1989, the Federal Convention met in the Beethovenhalle in Bonn.
 Since 1994, the meeting place has been the Reichstag building in Berlin.
 After the renovation of the Reichstag, the German Bundestag moved to the building in April 1999.
-Since the meeting of the Bundesversammlung held in May 1999, the body has convened in the plenary chamber at the Reichstag building, except that the 2022 Bundesversammlung took place at the Paul-Löbe-Haus in Berlin, with delegates spread over several floors, due to the COVID-19 pandemic.
+Since the meeting of the Federal Convention held in May 1999, the body has convened in the plenary chamber at the Reichstag building, except that the 2022 Federal Convention took place at the Paul-Löbe-Haus in Berlin, with delegates spread over several floors, due to the COVID-19 pandemic.